szabgab/slides/python/dictionary.md

 Given the following file build a dictionary of dictionaries where each internal dictionary represents one person.
 The keys in the internal dictionaries are the names of the columns (fname, lname, born) the values are the respective values from each row.
-In the outer dictinary the keys are the (fname, lname) tuples.
+In the outer dictionary the keys are the (fname, lname) tuples.

 ![](examples/csv/monty_python.csv)